Population planning in Singapore: Demographic transition and the Graduate Mothers Scheme

+Lee's views reflected his earlier positions—in 1967, Lee was recorded as believing that "five percent" of a society's population, "who are more than ordinarily endowed physically and mentally," should be allocated the best of a country's limited resources to provide "a catalyst" for that society's progress.
+He theorized that such a policy for Singapore would "ensure that Singapore shall maintain its pre-eminent place" in Southeast Asia.
+Similar views shaped education policy and meritocracy in Singapore.

-The uproar over the proposal led to a swing of 12.9 percent against the People's Action Party government in the 1984 general election.
+However, the uproar over the proposal led to a swing of 12.9 percent against the People's Action Party government in the 1984 general election.
 In 1985, especially controversial portions of the policy that gave education and housing priorities to educated women were eventually abandoned or modified.

 A 1992 study noted that 61% of women giving birth had secondary education or higher, but this proportion dropped for third-order births (52%) and fourth-or-higher-order births (36%), supporting the idea that more children per capita continue to be born to women with less qualifications, and correspondingly, lower income.

-This issue is greatly known as the Great Marriage Debate.
 Many incentives were given to graduate women to marry and give birth to produce babies which were believed to be 'highly intelligent' to maximise the talent pool in Singapore.
 Women without O-Level qualifications, deemed low-income and lowly educated, were offered by the government seven days' paid sick leave and $10,000 SGD in cash incentives to voluntarily undergo the sterilisation procedure.